-By the 1920s most existing towns and cities had inserted water supply and waste treatment systems, which had become an essential feature of new urban infrastructure.
-With electrical pumping, the architectural expression of sanitation had largely disappeared.
-When Jules Verne projected 1860s Paris one hundred years into the future he pictured the Seine dominated by giant waterworks and pumping stations (Verne 1997).
+By the 1920s most existing towns and cities had inserted water supply systems, which had become an essential feature of new urban infrastructure.
+With electrical pumping, the architectural expression of sanitation partly disappeared.
+When Jules Verne wrote 'Paris in the 20th century', projecting the 1860s city one hundred years into the future, he pictured the river Seine dominated by giant waterworks and pumping stations (Verne 1997).
 But by the 1920s steam engines were being replaced by much smaller and more compact electric motors linked to submersible pumps.
-Although many steam engines continued in service for decades more, new pumping stations were small non-descript buildings or underground.
+Although many steam engines continued in service for decades more, new pumping stations were small non-descript buildings or were hidden underground.